meuniv/yamldoc/docs/General Purpose.rst

 Installation
 ------------
-There is no installation needed as this is a simply Python script.
+There is no installation needed as this is a simple Python script.
 It can be downloaded from :ref:`download-label`.

 Just make sure to have: